 The aim of herbal medicine is to return the body to a state of natural balance so that it can heal itself.
 Different types of herbs act on different systems of the body.
 Here are some herbs that are commonly used in herbal medicine, and their traditional uses.

 Echinacea: Echinacea is well known for its ability to turn on the body’s innate immune response and for stimulating the production of antibodies called Immunoglobin M. A review at the University of Connecticut found that Echinacea decreased the odds of developing the common cold by 58%3.

-There are several types of Echinacea on the market, including Echinacea angustifola, Echinacea pallida, and Echinacea purpurea, all with immune boosting properties.
+There are several types of Echinacea on the market, including Echinacea Angustifolia, Echinacea pallida, and Echinacea purpura, all with immune-boosting properties.
 But the secret to the effectiveness of any of these varieties is to take the herb at the first sign of sniffles.

 The next time you feel some sniffles coming on, or would simply like to support your cardiovascular health and immune system naturally, try one of these herbs and see if it makes a difference for you!

 The statements and information contained in this website have not been evaluated by the U.S. Food and Drug Administration.
 The products featured in this website are not intended to diagnose, treat, cure or prevent any disease.